Donald Trump to reimpose sanctions on Iran. What happens next?

 What do sanctions cover?

-The moves targeting oil-rich Iran's automotive sector as well as gold and other metals are set to be reimposed at midnight ET Monday.
-This first set of punitive measures had been eased under President Barack Obama.
+The moves targeting oil-rich Iran's automotive industry, civil aviation sector, as well as trade of gold and other metals are the first in a set of punitive measures had been eased under President Barack Obama.

 Why is the U.S. doing this?